CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/lustre-import-from-S3-bucket.md

 Submit a minimum of 2 benchmark runs (using two different NPCOLxNPROW) configurations, to create output needed for the QA and Post Processing Sections in Chapter 5.

 ###Skip 4.1-4.3 and proceed to Chapter 5.1, Post Processing and QA.

+(go to left menu and click on 5.1 Compile and Run Post Processors)